crycode-de/node-radiohead-serial/README.md

 setTimeout(timeout:number):void;
 ```
 Sets the minimum retransmit timeout in milliseconds.
-If an ack is taking longer than this time, a message will be retransmittet.
+If an ack is taking longer than this time, a message will be retransmitted.
 Default is 200.

 * `timeout` - New timeout in milliseconds.